abdullahhaktan/PetrolForm/README.md

     ```csharp
     SqlConnection conn = new SqlConnection("Data Source=YOUR_SERVER;Initial Catalog=DbPetrol;Integrated Security=True;Encrypt=False;");
     ```
+    * You can create the database and add the relevant tables*

 4.  **Build and Run the Application:**
     * Build the solution (`Build Solution` or **F6**).